Circle of Security concepts and building strong relationships

 How is children’s sleep different to adults’ sleep?

-Babies and children have much shorter sleep cycles and sleep more lightly than adults do.
-Around 40 minutes is the average sleep cycle for babies and children, whose brain is immature and still forming networks.
+Babies and children have much shorter sleep cycles and sleep more lightly than adults.
+Around 40 minutes is the average sleep cycle for babies and children, whose brains are immature and still forming networks.

-As children drop off to sleep, they cycle through stages of light then deep sleep (quiet sleep), then they dream during a phase of sleep known as REM – Rapid Eye Movement.
-Babies spend a lot of their time in REM – this is when active sleep happens.
+As children drop off to sleep, they cycle through stages of light and deep sleep (quiet sleep), and then they dream during a phase of sleep known as REM—Rapid Eye Movement.
+Babies spend a lot of their time in REM.
+This is when active sleep happens.

 It is normal for children to wake up during their sleep.
-As they transition between stages of light sleep and wakefulness, they will often wake up and need help to go back to resettle back to sleep.
-This is common especially when a child has needed help to go to sleep at the start.
+As they transition between light sleep and wakefulness stages, they will often wake up and need help to resettle back to sleep.
+This is common, especially when a child needs help to initially go to sleep.

 Adults also wake up during sleep periods, as often as every 1.5 hours, as they transition from sleep to wakefulness.
 Though, unlike children, adults don’t need the same high level of support to drop off to sleep.
-We manage our own settling periods independently by going to bed, pulling up the covers, turning off the light etc. We don’t need our parents or caregiver to pat us off to sleep and offer us milk each time we wake.
-Though there was a time for all of us when we did need help.
+We manage our own settling periods independently by going to bed, pulling up the covers, turning off the light, etc. We don’t need our parents or caregivers to pat us off to sleep and offer us milk each time we wake.
+However, there was a time for all of us when we did need help.

-Use the COS framework to better read the emotional needs of children in your care, especially when they are tired and ready for sleep.
+Use the Circle of Security framework to better read the emotional needs of children in your care, especially when they are tired and ready for sleep.

 Circle of Security when it’s sleep time

 As early years educators, you are already experienced in sleep management.
-The COS concepts will help to understand a child’s emotional needs at a particular time and the way they may be communicating these needs.
+The Circle of Security concepts will help to understand a child’s emotional needs at a particular time and the way they may be communicating these needs.
+The sleep-tracking feature in the Playground educator app can help better understand their sleep cycles.

 Consider if the child